Chinese New Year is quite a celebration for the Chinese in Singapore. We usually…

 Disclosure: This post may contain affiliate links.
 Please read my disclosure for more info.

-These cashew almond cookies are dense, and have a melt-in-mouth texture!
+These cashew almond cookies are dense with a melt-in-mouth texture!
 Celebrate this Chinese New Year with these healthier cookies, made with natural cashew nut butter, and are less sweet.

-As Chinese New Year is coming by, I am thinking of some new cookies to make for the kids.
-I usually will make some healthier version of bakes for them, which may be lesser sugar or uses healthier ingredients.
+As Chinese New Year is coming soon, I am thinking of some new cookies to make for the kids.
+I usually will make some healthier version of CNY goodies for them, which may use lesser sugar or healthier ingredients.

 So for this year, I am trying out these cashew almond cookies, which are made using cashew nut butter and ground almond as the main ingredients!